alexmohr/yal/readme.md

   * No deps are required

 ## Format
-The format of the logger can be configured by calling `setFormat` wit a given format string.
+Each appender can be configured with its own format.

 Possible options are:
  * `%t` time
  * `%m` message